-Each child will leave Live Tales with a printed copy of their class's story (Please Note: this will be a surprise for the group - please don't tell the children!), handwritten ideas for their individual 'what happens next...' and, we hope, a lot of enthusiasm about their writing.
+Each child will leave Live Tales with a printed copy of their class's story (PLEASE NOTE: this will be a surprise for the group!), handwritten ideas for their individual story ending and, we hope, a lot of enthusiasm about their brand new story.
 It just needs to be finished...